sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=-m1Bb0XZevY&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy in question involves a monthly end-of-month approach with the Russell 2000 index, focusing on short holding periods.
-Here's a structured summary of the strategy and its performance:

-1. **Strategy Overview:**
+### 1. Trading Strategy Overview
+- **Strategy Name**: End-of-Month Trading Strategy for Russell 2000

+### 2. Trading Product
+- **Index**: Russell 2000

+### 3. Strategy Details
-   - **Entry Point:** Buy on the last fifth trading day of each month.
+- **Entry Point**: Buy on the last fifth trading day of the month.
-   - **Exit Point:** Hold until the first trading day of the following month.
+- **Exit Point**: Hold the position until the end of the first trading day of the new month.
-   - **Holding Period:** Relatively short, approximately a week each month, leading to an investment duration of about 28% of the time.

-2. **Performance:**
+### 4. Backtest Performance
+- **Performance Since 1987**: Consistent capital growth.
+- **Post-2010 Performance**: Weaker but still positive.
+- **Cash Index Performance**: Better than "Buy and Hold" despite being invested only 28% of the time (does not include reinvested dividends).

+### 5. Conclusions
-   - **Long-term Growth:** The strategy has consistently grown capital since its inception in 1987.
+- The strategy has shown consistent growth since its inception in 1987.
-   - **Post-2010 Performance:** While still positive, returns have weakened compared to previous decades.
+- Post-2010, performance has weakened but remains positive.
-   - **Comparison to Buy-and-Hold:** Outperforms a cash index without reinvested dividends, indicating efficient return capture despite limited investment time.
+- The cash index outperforms "Buy and Hold," even with limited investment time (28%).

-3. **Potential Reasons for Success:**
-   - Captures market movements at month-ends, possibly due to institutional buying or momentum effects.
-   - Avoids prolonged exposure to market volatility, focusing on periods with upward trends.

-4. **Considerations:**
-   - Transaction costs and slippage could impact returns, though they haven't significantly eroded performance until recently.
-   - Russell 2000's small-cap nature may contribute to its volatility and sensitivity to economic conditions.

-5. **Conclusion:**
-   - The strategy efficiently captures market gains during short holding periods each month, demonstrating resilience over decades with a notable shift in performance post-2010.
-It offers a balance between active management and reduced market exposure.
 </details>

 <details>